othmaneelhajhouj/pioneersSOEN341/README.md

    - Students are able to receive a digital ticket in the form of a QR code.

 #2: Organizer experience - Event creation & analytics:

    - Organizers are able to create events
    - Organizers are able to access event analytics in the form of statistics
    - Organizers are able to use tools to manage event attendance

-#3: Administrator experience - Overview Dashboard & Website Moderation:
+#3: Administrator Experience - Overview Dashboard & Website Moderation:

-	- Administrators are able to modedrate the platform using an oversight tab
+   - Administrators are able to moderate the platform using an oversight tab
    - Administrators are able to view the platform's global stats
    - Administrators are able to manage organizations and assign roles

 IV] Team Members:

    - Alek Zmarzlak (40227624)
    - Klisea Plaku (40313343)
    - Othmane El Hajhouj (40260055)
    - Renato Miguel Cruz Faria (40211900)

 V] Languages & Techniques:
   - TBD